elevate0123/CSE/06 Sociology/Paper 1/06 Work and Economic Life +.md

 - #Marx - Exploitation of Workers by Capitalists + Alienation
 - #ED - Complex #DoL > Increased #Organic #Solidarity > High Social #Cohesion

+> [!quote] Exploitation - Engels
+>"The exploitation of labor is the root of all social problems." - Friedrich Engels

+> [!quote] Alienation - #Marx
+> "Alienation is the experience of being disconnected from one's work, oneself, and others." - Karl Marx

 #### Features
 1. Major economic activity - Mass production in factories
 2. Complex division of labour #DoL  - specialisation increases